-Dancers: Jim May, Hannah Kahn, Nancy Alfaro, Susan Thomasson, Eleanor Bunker, Luis Gabriel Zaragoza, Kristen Foote, Daniel Fetecua Soto, and Pablo Francisco Ruvalcaba.
+Dancers: Jim May, Hannah Kahn, Nancy Alfaro, Susan Thomasson, Eleanor Bunker, Pablo Francisco Ruvalcaba, and Luis Gabriel Zaragoza.

-Film makers: Sarah Rara (Williams College), Tom Badoud (CSU Fullerton), Laura Keener (Kansas State University), Jake Snell (Loyola University Chicago), and Lauren Naslund.
+Film makers and producers: Sarah Rara (Williams College), Tom Badoud (CSU Fullerton), Laura Keener (Kansas State University), Jake Snell (Loyola University Chicago), and Lauren Naslund.

 *To see more drawings from Rooms by Carol Prud’homme Davis, visit our virtual gallery.